Google sheds a little more light on Android P.Google

 Wind-down mode will fade your phone to grayscale as you start getting sleepy.
 This won"t replace the blue light filter, but it will help you trick your brain into being less interested in the contents of your screen.

-Android 9 Pie is available now on Google Pixel phones: The new software has features aimed at improving battery life and fighting tech addiction.
+Android 9 Pie is available now on Google Pixel phones: Boost your battery life and fight tech addiction.

-Google"s Duplex could make Assistant the most lifelike AI yet: Experimental technology called Duplex, rolling out soon in a limited release, makes you think you"re talking to a real person.
+Google"s Duplex could make Assistant the most lifelike AI yet: It makes you think you"re talking to a real person.